zeroSDN/ZMF/README.md

 # ZMF

-Zero Module Framework, framework for distrubed module execution, the Framework the ZSDN controller is build on.
+Zero Module Framework.
+ZMF is a framework for modular, distributed systems build on top of ZMQ.
+The ZeroSDN Controller is build on top of ZMF, but other system could use it as well.

 ## Licence